How Physics Textbooks Embed Meaning in the Equals Sign: Categories

 \subsection{Assignment (A)}

-Although definitional and causal equations represent foundational physical relationships, it is sometimes necessary to temporarily associate concepts or variables.
+Although definitional and causal equations represent foundational physical relationships, it is sometimes necessary to temporarily associate concepts or variables to each other.
 We label these temporary relations as assignments with an operational articulation of ``let this equal that''.
 In the simplest cases, this form assigns numerical values to quantities (e.g. $t=4$) for use in solving problems or other manipulations.
-A more complex form is
+A more complex form is seen with symbolic assignments

 Discussed earlier, this equation encapsulates the idea that the net force on a mass hung from a spring is the sum of the gravitational and elastic forces.
 The net force is not always represented by this sum.
 Hence, this equation is not definitional, nor does the term $ –kx- mg$ \textit{cause} a net force.
 Rather $F_{net}$ and the sum $ –kx - mg$ may be used interchangeably for immediately subsequent calculations.